lonycell/grafana.v7/docs/sources/packages_api/runtime/loadplugincss.md

 ### loadPluginCss() function

-Use this to load css for a Grafana plugin by specifying a [PluginCssOptions](./runtime/plugincssoptions.md) containing styling for the dark and the light theme.
+Use this to load css for a ThingSPIN plugin by specifying a [PluginCssOptions](./runtime/plugincssoptions.md) containing styling for the dark and the light theme.

 <b>Signature</b>